For The Love of Pete

 Yep, born and raised in London.

-However, thanks to my American dad (he was a serviceman who married me mum, but it didn’t last) I came across the pond for college (the only good thing my pop ever did was offer to pay for my education) and never went back.
+However, thanks to my American dad (he was a serviceman who married me mum, but it didn’t last) I came across the pond to study art in college.
+The only good thing my pop ever did was offer to pay for my education.
+I ended up switching to marketing and after graduation stayed here in Boston.

-In all, tonight’s gift set me back over two hundred dollars.
+In all, my swap contribution set me back over two hundred dollars.

 All in the name of making a good showing at tonight’s shindig.